 In an all-caps post on social media, Trump praised the ruling as a “BRILLIANTLY WRITTEN AND WISE” decision that would causes charges against him to disappear or “WITHER INTO OBSCURITY.”

-The former president is running even or better than Biden in most polls with four months to go until the election.
-Trump was convicted by a New York jury in May for behavior that preceded his presidency and remains charged in three other cases.
+The former president is running even with or ahead of Biden in most polls, with four months to go until the election.
+Trump was convicted by a New York jury in May on 34 felony counts of falsifying business records in an effort to cover up reimbursements for a hush money payment to an adult-film star.
+He remains charged in three other cases.

 Critics held up the dissent as an all-too-real preview of what could come in America if a future president feels he can behave with impunity.